Tightrope!: Cancellation

 Despite the show's popularity, it was canceled after only one season.
-Mike Connors stated in an interview that the show's primary sponsor (J.B.
-Williams) refused the network's request to move it to a later timeslot on a different day.
+Mike Connors stated in an interview that the show's primary sponsor (J. B. Williams) refused the network's request to move it to a later timeslot on a different day.
 When CBS head James Aubrey stated that the show was indisputably going to move timeslot, the sponsor dropped Tightrope!, and underwrote another program on another network.
 Connors also did not agree with suggested changes to the show's format, that would have extended its length to one hour and added a sidekick, to be played by Don Sullivan.
 He thought such an alteration would eliminate the suspense element of the program.
 Yet another factor in the show's eventual cancellation were complaints concerning its alleged excessive violence.

 Seven years later, Connors would go on to star in the successful, long-running CBS crime series Mannix.

+Reboot

+A 1972 TV-movie, Man on a String, starred Christopher George as Pete King, a deep cover cop infiltrating organized crime.
+It was reported by some sources as a reimagining of Tightrope!, but despite the similar backstory, and a title that evoked the earlier series, nothing in the credits suggested that the earlier show was the source material for the film, which, though intended as a pilot, did not go to series.

+In April 2024, Roku announced it has greenlit a reboot of the show in the form of a slapstick comedy starring Modern Familys Ty Burrell with Bryan Cranston as Executive Producer.
+This is similar to what ABC and the writers of Airplane! did in 1982 with Police Squad!, a spoof of M Squad.